scrtlabs/protocol/docs/source/SystemDesign.rst

 Principal Node
 ~~~~~~~~~~~~~~

-The principal node is a temporary centralized node which performs two
-key functions: 1) Generate random seeds for worker selection; 2)
-Propagate the encryption key to other nodes joining the network.
-The
-principal node exists in this developer release only.
-Using this
-component achieves true randomness while simplifying the architecture.
-In future releases, this component will be replaced by a completely
-decentralized scheme which will also achieve true randomness.
+The principal node is a temporary centralized node which performs two key functions: 1) Generate random seeds for worker selection; 2) Propagate the encryption key to other nodes joining the network.
+The principal node exists in this developer release only, and does not currently propagate keys to nodes.
+Using this component achieves true randomness while simplifying the architecture.
+In future releases, this component will be replaced by a completely decentralized scheme which will also achieve true randomness.

 Enigma Node
 ~~~~~~~~~~~